eadf/toxicblend.rs/blender_addon/install_as_blender_addon.md

 # Addon Installation

-To install this blender addon you need to install the pip packages `toxicblend`, `protobuf` and `grpcio` to the blender python installation.
+To install these blender addons you need to install the pip packages `toxicblend`, `protobuf` and `grpcio` to the blender python installation.
 This is an example of how this can be done.

 Run blender from the console so that you can see the console output.
 Then open the script tab in blender and run this: